RafilxTenfen/getter-setter/README.md

 ```shell
 $~ sh run-chainlink.sh
 ```
-> It should start an client at 6688
+> It should start a client at 6688

 - Go to [chainlinl local client](http://localhost:6688/keys)
 - Make sure that your Account addresses have funds